Olympus E-M10 III vs E-P5

-The Olympus OM-D E-M10 Mark III and the Olympus PEN E-P5 are two digital cameras that were officially introduced, respectively, in August 2017 and May 2013.
+The Olympus OM-D E-M10 Mark III and the Olympus PEN E-P5 are two digital cameras that were announced, respectively, in August 2017 and May 2013.
 Both the E-M10 III and the E-P5 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 15.9 megapixel.
+Both cameras offer a resolution of 15.9 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-P5 is notably smaller (18 percent) than the Olympus E-M10 III.
 However, the E-P5 is slightly heavier (2 percent) than the E-M10 III.
 In this context, it is worth noting that neither the E-M10 III nor the E-P5 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
+You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The E-M10 III was launched at a markedly lower price (by 35 percent) than the E-P5, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.